ecmwf-ifs/ectrans/docs/content/cmake_features.md

 - `ETRANS`: Build limited-area version of ecTrans ("etrans").
 Default `OFF`.
 - `ECTRANS4PY`: Build ectrans4py Python interface to ecTrans.
 Requires `ETRANS` and `DOUBLE_PRECISION` to be enabled.
 Default `OFF`.
+- `FIELD_API`: Build experimental FIELD API - ecTrans interface library

+Deprecated features:
+- `MPI`: Enable MPI parallelism. ecTrans is supposed to carry out all message passing through FIAT's MPI wrapper, MPI, rather than by calling MPI directly.
+This feature was therefore redundant and was removed in version 1.8.0.
+To use ecTrans without MPI, instead configure FIAT with `ENABLE_MPI=OFF`.
+Note that, for now, the GPU version of ecTrans still requires an MPI library, but a search for an MPI library is triggered by the `GPU_AWARE_MPI` feature.